 Where to find out more

-Vacancies are advertised via the internet, by careers services and specialist recruitment agencies such as TFPL and INFOmatch, in local/national newspapers, in The Times Higher Education Supplement and in the Library Association's fortnightly bulletin.
+Vacancies are advertised via the internet, by careers services and specialist recruitment agencies such as TFPL and INFOmatch, in local/national newspapers, in Times Higher Education and the Library and Information Association (CILIP).
 Speculative and early applications for traineeships and postgraduate courses (particularly where funding is sought) are essential.